nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 POST /subscription
 ```

-{% include important.html content="Currently the National Events Mangement Service only supports interactions and event messages formatted in XML, JSON SHALL NOT be used when constructing and POSTing a subscription request." %}
+{% include important.html content="Currently the National Events Management Service only supports interactions and event messages formatted in XML.
+JSON SHALL NOT be used when constructing and POSTing a subscription request." %}

 ### EMS-Subscription-1 resource population ###